Elevon planes (also known as delta-wings) are popular for their simplicity and robustness.

-The next step is to get the reversals right.
+The next step is to get the servo reversals right.
 You should connect the battery (with propeller removed) and turn on your RC transmitter.
-Now switch to MANUAL mode and disable the safety switch (if fitted).
+Now switch to FBWA mode and press the safety switch (if fitted) to enable servo outputs.

-At this point your RC transmitter should have control of your 2 elevons.
-You now should adjust the reversal of the two elevons and the order of the two elevons so that you get correct movement.
+At this point both the autopilot and RC transmitter should have control of the elevons.
+You now should adjust the reversal and function of the two servos so that you get correct movement.

 If your movements are incorrect then you need to adjust which servo output is left/right and the reversals of each elevon.

-For example, if your left elevon on servo 1 is moving the wrong way, and SERVO1_REVERSED is currently 0, then changing it to 1 will change the direction it moves.
+If your left elevon on servo 1 is moving the wrong way for both pitch and roll corrections, set SERVO1_REVERSED to 1.

-Now switch back to MANUAL mode in order to adjust the servo trim values.
+Now stay in MANUAL mode in order to adjust the servo trim values.
 The servo trim is in the SERVOn_TRIM parameters.